Jesse-Sharp/Sharp2021b/README.md

 - Reproduces inference and information geometry results for the SIR model where all three populations are observed, estimating unknown parameter β and the standard deviation of the data.

-The runtime of each of these scripts is on the order of one hour.
+The runtime of each of these scripts is on the order of a few hours.

 **The supporting functions and data are:**